rrovetto/Orbital-Space-Ontology-Project/README.md

 * **STMO - The Space Traffic Management Ontology (Space Traffic Coordination Ontology)** An ontology of STM concepts, to include organization, coordination and other activities for traffic in the orbital space environment.

-## Status & Desiderata
+## Development Status
-* Under development.
-All Subject to revision.
+* Under development (as of 2020).
+All content is subject to revision.
 No claims to completeness.
-* _Need funding, sponsorship, employment option, and/or partners to complete work_
-* Seeking professors interested in me as a PhD student for this project.
-* Since 2011, this has been independently pursued by the author.
-So support, a team environment, mentorship, and work or study opportunity, is needed to sustainably develop and realize the project vision.
-Interested parties should make contact.
+* Since 2011, this has been independently pursued by the author in free time.
+* So opportunities are needed to sustainably continue development and realize the project vision.

-**SEEKING sponsors and other opportunities to sustainably continue development.
-The author is interested in:**
-* A university degree studentship (a BS or MS in a space discipline; or a PhD in ontology, philosophy, or interdisciplinary)
+## Desiderata (How you can help)
+* _Needs_: formal collaborations, mentors, sponsors, contributors, a team environment, study options or employment options for the author.
+* The author seeks a PhD fellowship.
+If you are a professor interested in Rovetto as a PhD student, please make contact.
+* Co-authors to complete and write papers, ideally funded (please contact--many papers on the shelf)
+* University professors and companies to partner with and apply for grants
 * Formal collaborations, e.g., contract work, regular employment, internships, etc.
 * Grants (e.g., with NASA, ESA, EU, etc.)
-* University professors and companies to partner with and apply for grants
-* Coauthors

 ### Example Users
 * A planetary orbit visualization application with NASA colleagues.